fredericaltorres/fMicroService/README.md

 Each instance will read a specific local [donation[X].json](https://raw.githubusercontent.com/fredericaltorres/fMicroService/master/DonationMicroServices/Source/Donation.PersonSimulator.Console/GeneratedData/donation.SmallSample.json) file containing 50 000 donations and execute an HTTP POST to a specific end point for each donation.
-10 HTTP POSTs are executed in parallel.
+The console has the ability to execute 10 HTTP POSTs in parallel.
-For every 500 donations sent, the application send to an Azure Service Bus channel (Publisher/Subscribers) some performance information.
+For every 500 donations sent, the application send to an Azure Service Bus channel (Publisher/Subscribers) a message containing performance information.

 * [Source Code](https://github.com/fredericaltorres/fMicroService/tree/master/DonationMicroServices/Source/Donation.QueueProcessor.Console)